Asharr-Ali/Snake-Game/README.md

 ## 🛠️ How to Run

-Make sure you have a C++ compiler installed.
-Then:
+Make sure you have a C++ compiler installed.And Create Project on Desktop Then:

 1. Clone the repository: